NorfairKing/haskell-dangerous-functions/README.md

 ```

 Use a case-match on the `reverse` of the list instead, but keep in mind that it uses linear time in the length of the list.
 Use a different data structure if that is an issue for you.
+Since `base-4.19` you can also employ [`unsnoc`](https://hackage.haskell.org/package/base/docs/Data-List.html#v:unsnoc).

 Applies to [Data.Text.init](https://hackage.haskell.org/package/text-1.2.3.2/docs/Data-Text.html#v:init) as well